fieldtrip/website/walkthrough.md

 Ft_freqanalysis supports many approaches to spectral calculations.
 You might be going back and forth between using different methods, what, when and how many tapers to use, choosing different time-frequency windows, etc. We’ll discuss two main approaches: doing a FFT on the whole trial at once and using a sliding time-window.
 After that the most common features will be explained one by one.
 At worst you will have heard about them once more again.
 At best you’ll have a little bit more grip and overview on their use.
 Let’s begin with the catch: every signal in the time domain can be described in the frequency domain and vice-versa - although doing so does not always make much sense.
 The translation from one domain to the other is done using a variation of the (inverse) Fourier transform.
 FieldTrip combines all its calculations from the time to the frequency domain in the function ft_freqanalysis.
-It will result in a data structure that has to be able to contain not just channels x time for every trial, but now also has to add frequency as a dimensio
+It will result in a data structure that has to be able to contain not just channels x time for every trial, but now also has to add frequency as a dimension:

 {% include image src="/static/img/wt_fig9.png" width="600" %}

 ## Power per trial

 In the simplest case you are interested in the power of certain frequencies (frequencies of interest: cfg.foi)  of the whole trial.
-This is done by using 'mtmfft' as the metho
+This is done by using 'mtmfft' as the method:

     cfg = [];
     cfg.method = 'mtmfft';